Procrat/dotfiles/README.md

   - yaourt
   - yeganesh

-### Outdated
-- Bash
-  - Base16-shell (git submodule)
-- Spacemacs
-- Herbstluftwm
-    - Dzen (bar)
-        - Alsa-utils (volume manager)
-        - Icons (defined in .config/icons/)
-    - Feh (background)
-    - Dmenu (keybinding)
-    - URxvt (keybinding)

 Color scheme
 ------------
-The color scheme is explicitly defined in `colors`, `Xresources`, `config/dunst/dunstrc`, `config/alacritty/alacritty.yml` and `xmonad/xmonad.hs`. `shellrc` and in `vimrc` also set the same color scheme through a plugin.
-URxvt, dzen and dmenu use the colors defined in `Xresources`.
-Herbstluftwm and special content in dzen use `colors` to get the appropriate colors.
+The color scheme is explicitly defined in `colors`, `Xresources`, `config/dunst/dunstrc` and `config/xmonad/xmonad.hs`.
+The same color scheme is set in `shellrc` through `base16-shell` and in `vimrc` through the `base16` vim plugin.
+URxvt, dzen and dmenu use the colors defined in `Xresources`. i3lock and special content in dzen use `colors` to get the appropriate colors.